antonfirsov/docs/2017/08-Aug/dotnet-core2-rtw/dotnet-standard2-rtw.md

 > your project.

-This warning will not just appear when installing the package, but every time you build to ensure you don't accidentally overlook it.
+This warning will not just appear when installing the package, but every time you build.
+This ensures you don't accidentally overlook it.

-This is because NuGet has no way of knowing whether the .NET Framework library will actually work.
+The reason for the warning is that NuGet has no way of knowing whether the .NET Framework library will actually work.
 For example, it might depend on Windows Forms.
 To make sure you don't waste your time troubleshooting something that cannot work, NuGet lets you know that you're potentially going off the rails.
 Of course, warnings you have to overlook are annoying.
 Thus, we recommend that you test your application/library and if you're convinced everything is working fine, you suppress the warning.

 If you're using the command line, you'll need to the edit your project file and add the `NoWarn` attribute on the `PackageReference` that you want to suppress